fabric8io/fabric8/docs/profiles.md

 ![Opening the profile inside the editor](/images/fabric/profile-edit.png)

-The editor supports the basic editor functionality like undo, redo, forward/backward search, highlighting etc. What you are actually editing is the content of the org.fusesource.fabric.agent pid.
+The editor supports the basic editor functionality like undo, redo, forward/backward search, highlighting etc. What you are actually editing is the content of the io.fabric.agent pid.
 But you can use it to also edit any other pid or resource in your profile.
-For example to edit the org.fusesource.fabric.maven pid of the fabric profile, you can simply:
+For example to edit the io.fabric.maven pid of the fabric profile, you can simply:

-      fabric:profile-edit --pid org.fusesource.fabric.maven fabric
+      fabric:profile-edit --pid io.fabric.maven fabric

 ![Editing a pid](/images/fabric/profile-edit-pid.png)